Kyotense/Blogsite/README.md

 	5) The website has a two dependencies.
 Use the commands below to install the dependencies:
 		a) pip install django-taggit
 		b) pip install Pillow
-	6) Traverse in the terminal to Blogsite/Django-blog/mysite directory.
+	6) Traverse in the terminal to Blogsite/Django-blog/mysite directory where manage.py is located.
 	7) Run the website by using the 'python manage.py runserver'.
-Afterwards, the website should be running the website.
+Afterwards, the website should be running.
 Go to the url: 'http://127.0.0.1:8000/'.